 Task report containing the description of the activities performed and results obtained (including working documents, minutes of meetings and proceedings of workshops, presentations and training material).

+Note:

+Any predefined activity for the contractor relating to sections 4.2.2 through 4.2.6 shall be approved by BNPP for commencement.

+The activities which shall be performed by BNPP can be assigned to the contractor provided that BNPP would supply the required budget for these activities.

 Project management